anton-shibnev/bo_style/README.md

 If the value equals 0, then the style expression will not be wrapped in @media

-2. If you need to subtract pixels in rem, set the main font-size in file config.scss.
+2. If you need to subtract pixels in rem, set the main font-size.

 ```
 $font-size: 18px;